 I have research interests in late eighteenth and nineteenth-century literature and cultural history, Romantic and Victorian poetry, exchanges between literature, science and politics, and specifically the relationship between poetry and geology and language theory.
 I also have interests in Bakhtinian critical theory and nineteenth-century art and visual culture.

 My wider research interests are concerned with the relationship between literature, geological theory, politics and philosophy.
-I am interested in a number of lines of ideas: the ways in which new theories in geology offered writers models for imagining historical change and political progress; the influence emerging methods in geology had on the development of theories of language in the nineteenth century, and, more broadly, the complex interplay between poetic language and scientific/geological writing.
+I am interested in a number of ideas: the ways in which new theories in geology offered writers models for imagining historical change and political progress; the influence emerging methods in geology had on the development of theories of language in the nineteenth century, and, more broadly, the complex interplay between poetic language and scientific/geological writing.

 For details of all my research outputs, visit my WestminsterResearch profile.